UniversalDependencies/UD_Italian-ISDT/README.md

 ## Changelog V1.1 May 15 2015

-This is Version 1.1 of the data.
+Version 1.1 of the data.
 Changes from the previous version include.

 * Added Italian section of ParTUT (71645 tokens)
 * Checked SYM